msimerson/jailmanage/README.md

 ## Usage

 ````
 $ ./jailmanage.sh
     usage: ./jailmanage.sh [ jailname ]

-   jailname also has several "special" jail names:
+    jailname has several "special" jail names:

-      all         - consecutively log into each jail
+      all         - consecutively log into each running jail
+      versions    - report versions of each runnning jail
+      update      - run freebsd-update in each jail
       mergemaster - run mergemaster in each jail
-      update      - run freebsd-update in each jail
-      cleanup     - delete stale cached files
+      cleanup     - delete cached files
+      selfupgrade - upgrade this script
 ````

 ### Enter each jail